Mindera/logFilterAutoStarter/README.md

 ## Install

-To use the LogFilter add it as an external library on your project.
+To use the LogStarter add it as an external library on your project.
-The .jar file is located in out/artifacts/logStarter_jar

 ## Authors